kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

-The goal is to make PDBs more useful for pod groups.
-For example, a multi-pod [LeaderWorkerSet](https://lws.sigs.k8s.io/docs/overview/) replica (intended for distributed workloads like ML training and inference) will fail if any of its pods fails.
-Eviction or preemption of a small number of pods across multiple replicas would disrupt each replica, as opposed to evicting multiple pods from a single replica (only disrupting that one replica).
-We want the Eviction API to use a different definition of avalability for these cases, based on the health of pod groups rather than individual pods.
+The goal of this KEP is to make PDBs more useful for pod groups, particularly with the `Workload API`.
+Eviction or preemption of a small number of pods across multiple multi-pod replicas could disrupt each replica, as opposed to evicting multiple pods from a single replica (only disrupting that one replica).
+We want to enable the Eviction API to define avaiability based on the health of pod groups, rather than individual pods.

 ### Goals